thenumbernine/Tensor/README.md

 The size of a totally-antisymmetric tensor storage is the number of unique permutations of an antisymmetric tensor of dimension `d` and rank `r`, which is `d choose r`.
 This means the Levi-Civita permutation tensor takes up exactly 1 float.
-Feel free to initialize this as the value `1` for Cartesian geometry or the value of $sqrt(det(g_{uv}))$ for calculations in an arbitrary manifold.
+Feel free to initialize this as the value 1 for Cartesian geometry or the value of $\sqrt{det(g_{uv})}$ for calculations in an arbitrary manifold.

 ### Tensors: (with rank>2)
 `tensor` is not a typename, but is a term I will use interchangeably for the various tensor storage types.
 These currently include: `_vec`, `_sym`, `_asym`.

 ### Tensor creation:
 - `_tensor<type, dim1, ..., dimN>` = construct a rank-N tensor, equivalent to nested `_vec< ... , dim>`.
-- `_tensori<type, I1, I2, I3...>` = construct a tensor with specific indexes vector storage and specific pairs of indexes symmetric storage.
+- `_tensori<type, I1, I2, I3...>` = construct a tensor with specific indexes vector storage and specific sets of indexes symmetric or antisymmetric storage.
 	`I1 I2` etc are one of the following:
 		- `index_vec<dim>` for a single index of dimension `dim`,
 		- `index_ident<dim>` for rank-two identity indexes of dimension `dim`,